reubenmiller/thin-edge.io/tests/RobotFramework/SETUP.md

     * `Python: Restart Language Server`
     * `Robot Framework: Clear caches and restart Robot Framework`

-5. On the console, activate the environment
+5. On the console, activate the environment (if it is not already activated)

     ```sh
     pipenv shell